Ethylbenzene hydroxylase: Mechanism

 The reaction is catalyzed by the enzyme using a molybdenum cofactor (MoCo), which in the native state consists of a molybdenum (VI) nucleus ligated by two molybdopterin guanine dinucleotide (MGD) ligands and an aspartic acid residue.
 Two electrons acquired by the cofactor during the reaction, i.e., the hydroxylation of the hydrocarbon, are then transferred via a chain of iron-sulfur clusters connecting the molybdenum with a heme b cofactor in the alpha subunit, from which the electrons are donated to a yet-unknown acceptor.
 Notably, EBDH exhibits in vitro activity only with artificial electron acceptors of high redox potential, like the ferricenium ion (E0’= +380 mV).
 This suggests that its natural electron acceptor may be a periplasmic cytochrome c of similarly high potential, which would couple the ethylbenzene oxidation to the nitrate respiration of A. aromaticum.

 The EBDH catalytic cycle has two parts: i) oxidation part, where substrate is oxidized to alcohols and the enzyme is reduced to its catalytically inactive form, and ii) enzyme re-oxidation part, where EBDH active site (MoCo) is oxidized and restored to its catalytically active form.

-Recent theoretical and experimental studies point toward radical C-H activation as the initial reaction and rate limiting step.
+Theoretical and experimental studies point toward radical C-H activation as the initial reaction and rate limiting step.
 A possible alternative hydride transfer seems to be less likely.
 The mechanism concludes with conversion of the hydrocarbon to a carbocation intermediate and rebound of a hydroxide to form the hydroxylated product.
 Moreover, a histidine residue (His192) of the active site seems to be involved in the reaction mechanism.